Updated on September 29, 2:10 p.m. (GMT+8): Added more actors from Netflix’s announcement — Arden Cho and Danny Pudi.

 Dallas Liu as Prince Zuko

 American actor Dallas Liu is not new to live-action adaptations.
 He debuted as the young Jin Kazama in the movie version of Tekken back in 2009.
-Dallas Liu also recently appeared in the Marvel film “Shang-Chi and the Legend of the Ten Rings” where he played as Ruihua Chen, Katy’s younger brother.
+Dallas Liu also recently appeared in the Marvel film “Shang-Chi and the Legend of the Ten Rings” where he played Ruihua Chen, Katy’s younger brother.

-Dallas Liu is also a part of the main cast of “PEN15”, where he plays as Shuji, the older brother of the protagonist Maya.
+Dallas Liu is also a part of the main cast of “PEN15”, where he plays Shuji, the older brother of the protagonist Maya.

 Daniel Dae Kim as Fire Lord Ozai

-From getting stranded on a mysterious island as Jin-Soo Kwon in “Lost”, Daniel Dae Kim will now be playing as one of the most powerful firebenders in the world in the Avatar live-action series.
+From getting stranded on a mysterious island as Jin-Soo Kwon in “Lost”, Daniel Dae Kim will now be playing one of the most powerful firebenders in the world in the Avatar live-action series.

 Daniel Dae Kim is also known for his other roles on television such as Chin Ho Kelly in “Hawaii Five-0” and Lt.
 John Matheson in “Crusade”.

 Unknown to many, Daniel Dae Kim actually played a role in the “Avatar: The Last Airbender” animated series.
 He voiced General Fong, an earthbender from the Earth Kingdom Army.